 Instructions to the editor: please make the following changes to Page 857, Line 16 in the subclause 36.3.16 (Transmit requirements for PPDUs sent in response to a triggering frame) in D3.0 as shown below:

 An AP may solicit simultaneous EHT TB PPDU transmissions, or simultaneous non-HT or non-HT duplicate PPDU transmissions from multiple non-AP STAs using a triggering frame.
-Since there are multiple transmitters , transmission time, frequency, sampling symbol clock, and power pre-correction (in the case of an EHT TB PPDU) by the non-AP STAs are necessary to mitigate synchronization and interference issues at the AP.
+Since there are multiple transmitters (non-AP STAs) in the above simultaneous transmissions, the pre-corrections of transmission time, frequency, sampling symbol clock, and power (in the case of an EHT TB PPDU) by the non-AP STAs are necessary to mitigate synchronization and interference issues at the AP.

 Discussion: